porech/file-encoding-converter/README.md

 It can be a one-time conversion, or it can watch an input file and convert it to a new encoding in another file everytime it changes.

 ## Download
 We don't have versioning and well-done releases yet.
 However, you can find pre-build binaries for various architectures in the `dist` folder of this repository.
-If you need another architecture, just open an issue and I'll add it.
+If you need another architecture, just open an issue and we'll add it.

 ## Usage
 Required parameters: